2023 MAFCA National Tour

-There will be other automobile museums to visit along our travels.
+There will be other museums to visit along our travels, the Early V8 Museum in Auburn and the RV/MH Hall of Fame in Elkhart, Indiana.
 In South Bend, Indiana, we will visit the Studebaker Museum.
 Fun fact: the museum is home to the carriage in which Abraham Lincoln rode to Ford’s Theater on that fateful night.
 Then it will be onward to Hickory Corners, Michigan and The Gilmore Car Museum Campus, home of the Model A Ford Museum.

 The Auburn Automobile Company Showroom

 North American Automotive and Truck Museum